 Sensors are placed on the components where potential problems such as unbalance, misalignment, looseness or gear failures are easy to occur.
 Eg. for a three-step speed reducer, there are several key points for sensors to be mounted:

 Here is a close look of the sensors.
 The sensor uses MEMS accelerometer to acquire vibration data, it has battery inside and supports wireless connectivity with gateway, so that no hard wire is required.
 The gateway transmits data to the cloud for further process.
 Detailed information of sensor could be found here - WiiMine Sensor.

 The cloud supports rich software services including data display, data analysis and message notification.
 The data analysis allow user to see trending of the overall values, perform wavelet transform, or calculate statistics of comparison for prediction and optimization of subsequent maintenance.
 Detailed information of cloud services could be found here - WiiMatrix.

 Data analysis by algorithm

 Notification of warn message on mobile APP (Wechat)

-Condition monitoring helps to avoid disruptions, to detect wear processes early on and to optimize the service life of the machine components.
 The IoT (Internet of Things) enables condition monitoring to be performed in a remote and wireless way, plants could automate maintenance processes to increase efficiencies and decrease costs.